Ukraine travel info

 Money

-The official currency is the Ukrainian hryvnia (UAH), which is divided into 100 kopiyka.
-US Dollars and Euros are exchanged easily at banks and currency offices and, while other currencies can also be exchanged, they are not as widely accepted.
-ATMs are widely available in all major towns and cities, and most shops, hotels and restaurants accept Visa, MasterCard, and EuroCard.
-The Ukraine is still very much a cash-based society for many locals, particularly in remote areas and smaller establishments, so it's advisable to carry a supply of local currency outside the main cities.
+The official currency is the Ukrainian hryvnia (UAH), which is divided into 100 kopiyok.
+US dollars and euros can be easily exchanged at banks and licensed currency exchange offices, while other currencies are less commonly accepted.
+ATMs are widely available in major towns and cities, and most shops, hotels and restaurants accept Visa and MasterCard.
+Surprisingly, despite the ongoing conflict, digital payments, including Apple Pay and Google Pay, remain widely used in urban areas, thanks to Ukraine's robust tech infrastructure and strong digital culture.
+That said, Ukraine is still largely a cash-based society in rural areas and smaller establishments, where card or contactless payment may not be available.
+Travellers are advised to carry local currency, especially when venturing outside the main cities or into regions affected by power or connectivity disruptions.

 Tipping

 Tipping is common in Ukraine but not obligatory.
-It's generally fine for patrons to round up to the nearest 10 or 50 UAH if they want to show their appreciation for the quality of service.
+Patrons often round up to the nearest 10 or 50 UAH to show appreciation for good service.

 Health